VibrantHawaii/wix-badging/README.md

 * ID: _id: Text
 * userRef: userRef: Reference -> Badging-Users
 * badgeRef: badgeRef: Reference -> Badging-BadgesBrief
+* issueDate: issueDate: Date and Time
+* expiryDate: expiryDate: Date and Time

 ## Repository Structure
 As (to this author's knowledge) Wix does not interact "well" with git/GitHub, the Wix content is represented in GitHub as follows: